50 Celebrities Whose Real Names You Never Knew

 As for the inspiration behind his name?
 Well, the thespian originally wanted to be Michael Scott, but when someone of that name was already prominent in London where his career began, he changed his to "Caine" after spying a poster for the Humphrey Bogart vehicle The Caine Mutiny.

-Once upon a time, this comedienne was known by friends and family as Caryn Elaine Johnson.
-However, when she decided to try her luck in Hollywood, Caryn changed her name entirely, with "Whoopi" coming from her fondness for flatulence and "Goldberg" from a Jewish ancestor.
+Once upon a time, this comedien was known by friends and family as Caryn Elaine Johnson.
+However, when she decided to try her luck in Hollywood, Caryn changed her name entirely, with Whoopi coming from her fondness for flatulence and Goldberg from a Jewish ancestor.